-In that same press conference, within seconds of making that statement, Trump said this (pay particularly close attention to the bottom part of the transcript:
+In that same press conference, within seconds of making that statement, Trump said this:

 Additionally, Trump went on to say that the press coverage of the rally focusing on some peaceful rallygoers was unfair, and he again drew a distinction between those people and the white nationalists.

 “You were saying the press has treated white nationalists unfairly?” a reporter asked.

 “No, no,” Trump responded.
 “There were people in that rally … protesting very quietly … I’m sure in that group there were some bad ones.”